pluginkollektiv/statify/readme.txt

 ## Changelog ##
 You can find the full changelog in [our GitHub repository](https://github.com/pluginkollektiv/statify/blob/master/CHANGELOG.md).

+### 2.0.3
+* Add opt-in auto-refresh for the dashboard widget chart and lists

 ### 2.0.2
 * Translatable texts in JS-generated content now work as expected